MoonHighway/javascript-jungle-guide/hello-world/periodic-table-primitives/numbers/devtools-console.md

 console.log("divide", age / netWorth);
 ```

-(3) Show that the type of both variables is number.
+3. Show that the type of both variables is number. `typeof` is a reserved word in JavaScript that returns a variable's type.

 ```javascript
 console.log(typeof age);